 The Alexander Svoboda Travel Journal

 Written by Joseph’s son, Alexander Richard Svoboda, the Travel Journal details Alexander’s journey from Baghdad across the Middle East to Cairo and thence to Paris.
-It consists of 65 pages, and was published on-line in 2011, with a transcription and translation, and, in 2013, as a dual language print-on-demand hard copy book entitled From Baghdad to Paris: 1897.
+It consists of 65 pages and was first published on-line in 2011, with a transcription and translation.
+In 2013, the travel journal became available as a dual language print-on-demand hard copy book entitled From Baghdad to Paris: 1897.

-To view the transcriptions of these diaries, click here.
+To view the travel journal online, click here.